jhpyle/docassemble/_docs/background.md

-Also, even if you are not interested in obtaining any results from the background action, and are only interested in the action's side effects, it is a good practice to end the [action] with a call to `background_response()` (with no arguments).
-If you follow this practice, you will have an easier time debugging problems with your background actions.
+Also, even if you are not interested in obtaining any results from the background action, and are only interested in the action's side effects, it is important that you end the [action] with a call to `background_response()` (with no arguments).
+Otherwise, the result of the background action is likely to be an exception (if the interview asks the user a question, this counts as an exception).

 ## <a name="background_response"></a>background_response()